shashank-crypto/api/notes.md

     - sharing the locations for the subscribers for one single subscriptions. (among number of drivers) { min : 10}
     - defining rules for delivery

+- modifiers :
+    - modifiers check at the roles and define rules, but I need to define roles and rules for each roles somwhere.